adenoz/adenoz/README.md

 ## Next-generation smart home automation

-This effort will be the main long project I explore and learn about here.
+This effort will be the main long project I will explore and learn about here.
 I am expecting this effort to last years rather than months or even weeks.
+When a bit more mature, I'll start a repo to capture and manage everything.

 I am aiming to use [home-assistant](https://github.com/home-assistant/home-assistant.io) as the centre of this system.
-I aim to develop a strong security and safety system as the main component which will use machine learning image recognition for not only security (people and cars) but also safety (such as detect fire).
+I aim to develop a strong security and safety system as the main component which will use machine learning image recognition to detect for not only security (people and cars) but also safety (such as detect fire).
 The hardware will likely involve Nvidia GPUs.

-Testing.
-Other edit.

 ## Data analytics